WRITER

 Drystone – A Life Rebuilt is a memoir, but it’s not really about drystone walling.

-It’s about the past and the hard work of rebuilding a life on your own terms.
+It’s about the past.
+And the hard, deliberate work of rebuilding a life on your own terms.

-I spent years running—from places, people, and parts of myself.
-But chaos always followed.
+I spent years running, from places, people, and parts of myself.
+But chaos always found me.

-Growing up in the shadow of my family’s brutal experiences of racism, I faced my own—dodging racial slurs and pennies thrown by school bullies.
-I felt connected to the land and the stone beneath my feet, but not the people around me.
-By fifteen, I was drinking whatever was handed to me, drawn to the easy escape of alcohol, already drifting from the life I had imagined for myself.
+Growing up in the shadow of my family’s brutal experiences of racism, I faced my own, dodging slurs and pennies thrown by school bullies.
+I felt connected to the land beneath my feet, but not to the people around me.
+By fifteen, I was drinking whatever was handed to me.
+By twenty-one, I was married with children.

-In my thirties, I moved to rural Scotland, hoping to find peace.
-Instead, in the space and silence, I was forced to confront everything I had tried to leave behind: racism, trauma, undiagnosed ADHD, addiction, and the stark realities of raising two daughters amidst it all.
+In my thirties, I moved to rural Scotland hoping for peace.
+Instead, in the space and silence, I was forced to confront everything I’d tried to outrun: racism, trauma, addiction, undiagnosed ADHD, and the realities of raising my daughters in a world that often fails us.

 Not a Neat Redemption Story